kahlertfr/depth-aware-motion-deblurring/README.md

 **motion-deblurring** contains the depth-aware motion deblurring algorithm together with the a disparity estimation, region tree and edge map implementation.
 The top-level PSF estimation isn't working (see used two-phase kernel estimation) so there is a work-around.
 And the mid-level PSF estimation produces very blurry kernel.

 **two-phase-kernel** contains the first phase of the two phase kernel estimation.
 This algorithm is used for the top-level PSF estimation.
-Due to errors a work-around with sample top-level kernel is used.
 So this code isn't finished yet.

 **utils** contains useful matlab conversion like the deconvolution with FFT and the spatial deconvolution from [Levin][Levin] and an implementation of the coherence shock filter from Weickert.